pablohdzvizcarra/my-software-developer-career/README.md

 programming I wanted to have a record to go in the future and see what decisions I have taken and this repository is the result of that record.

+#### Day 802 Java | AWS

+I start learning the next services,  AWS SQS and AWS Lambda to add more functionality to my project, the first version 1.0 is now ready.

 #### Day 801 Java | SQL | AWS

 I learned about the data model in the SQL database, and how to make a model of the S3 Buckets in AWS, write some pages in English about HTTP too.